haiwera-silk-cd/magento-devdocs/guides/v2.1/architecture/archi_perspectives/framework.md

 ## Overview

-The Magento Framework controls how application components interact, including request flow, routing, indexing, caching, and {% glossarytooltip 53da11f1-d0b8-4a7e-b078-1e099462b409 %}exception{% endglossarytooltip %} handling.
+The Magento框架 controls how application components interact, including request flow, routing, indexing, caching, and {% glossarytooltip 53da11f1-d0b8-4a7e-b078-1e099462b409 %}exception{% endglossarytooltip %} handling.
 It provides services that reduce the effort of creating modules that contain business logic, contributing to the goal of both making Magento code more modular as well as decreasing dependencies.

 This primarily {% glossarytooltip bf703ab1-ca4b-48f9-b2b7-16a81fd46e02 %}PHP{% endglossarytooltip %} software component is organized into logical groups called <i>libraries</i>, which all modules can call.
 Most of the framework code sits under the {% glossarytooltip 41aee03b-a5d5-49c2-8839-894090ef4e86 %}domain{% endglossarytooltip %} layer or encloses the presentation, service, and domain layers.
 The framework contains no business logic.
-(Although the Magento Framework does not contain resource models, it does contain a {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}library{% endglossarytooltip %} of code to help implement a resource model.)
+(Although the Magento框架 does not contain resource models, it does contain a {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}library{% endglossarytooltip %} of code to help implement a resource model.)

 <div class="bs-callout bs-callout-info" id="info">
-  <p>Don't confuse the Magento Framework with the Zend web application framework that ships with Magento.</p>
+  <p>Don't confuse the Magento框架 with the Zend web application framework that ships with Magento.</p>
 </div>

 You should never modify Framework files, although if you are extending Magento, you must know how to call Framework libraries.
 Modules you create will typically inherit from classes and interfaces defined in the Framework directories.

 ## Responsibilities

-The Magento Framework provides libraries that help reduce the effort of creating modules that contain business logic.
+The Magento框架 provides libraries that help reduce the effort of creating modules that contain business logic.

 The Framework is responsible for operations that are useful for potentially all modules, including: